-Before you apply to be considered to be one of Fast Company’s Most Innovative Companies of 2021—and we hope you do—check out our advice for how best to approach your nomination.
+Before you apply to be considered to be one of Fast Company’s Most Innovative Companies of 2022—and we hope you do—check out our advice for how best to approach your nomination this year.

 Lead with 2021 innovations

 Focus on a project

 Tell us about a particular initiative at your company.
 It’s not enough merely to state that your product or strategy is innovative.
 The key is to identify what’s novel in what you’re doing and delineate how and why it’s different from what’s come before.
 If your company has multiple, related initiatives (say, several things connected to sustainability) then it’s good to frame your innovation in that context and then use all the examples to bolster your case.
-If your company has several innovative initiatives but they’re spread across multiple categories, our advice is to apply within the relevant categories with tailored arguments for why you’re most innovative in logistics, for example, and advertising, respectively.
+If your company has several innovative initiatives but they’re spread across multiple categories, our advice is to apply within the relevant categories with tailored arguments for why you’re most innovative in logistics, for example, and branding, respectively.
 Do not try to shoehorn in both into the same submission.